Matisse-Consortium/tools/README.md

 - Unzip tools-master.zip on your system in the directory of your choice (for instance $HOME/your_dir)
 - add the following path $HOME/your_dir/tools-master/mat_tools in your PATH environment variable.

+### Important note
+The Python scripts of the mat_tools package were designed to be run in a terminal (batch mode).
+No execution in an interactive console mode can be done for the moment.

 ### Step-by-step description of a MATISSE data reduction with the Python tools: [here](https://github.com/Matisse-Consortium/tools/wiki/Getting-Started)

 ### Quick use (with list of main Python routines)